 If you're wondering how to swirl soap in a loaf mold, this technique layers two colors and then allows you to swirl them together to the degree that you want.
 You can leave it just lightly swirled, or really mixed together well.

 03 of 07

-This swirl technique became an instant sensation when it this Italian Facebook video was discovered back in 2011 which shows an artist doing a column pour with paint.
-Of course, we soap makers said, "I have to try that with soap!"
+This swirl technique became an instant sensation when an Italian Facebook video was discovered back in 2011 which shows an artist doing a column pour with paint.
+We soap makers said, "I have to try that with soap!"
 The principle is pretty much the same - pouring multiple colors of soap over a column.

 04 of 07